-When you touch the frequency box the selection indicator around the frequency display turns red indicating that swipe tuning is enabled.
-To change the frequency, simply swipe your finger to the left or to the right anywhere on the display.
-Swiping below the frequency is recommended so you can see the frequency as you swipe.
+When you touch an adjustable parameter in the dashboard, the selection indicator around the that parameter turns red indicating that swipe adjustment is enabled.
+To change the parameter's value, simply swipe your finger to the left or to the right anywhere on the display.

+On the dashboard Home page, swiping below the frequency is recommended so you can see the frequency as you swipe.
 You can raise your finger and swipe again as long as the select indicator is red.
 Swipe mode will automatically turn off after 3 seconds of inactivity.
-Slider functions in the dashboard also use this method of adjustment.

-To zero the digits below the selected tuning digit, double-touch Zero at the bottom of the display.
+To zero the digits below the selected tuning digit on the dashboard Home page, double-touch the Zero button on the bottom of the page.

-NOTE: If the VFO is [locked](#), all frequency digits will be "grayed out" and the Zero function will be blocked.
+NOTE: If the VFO is locked (by long-pressing the VFO frequency digits), all frequency digits will be "grayed out" and the Zero function will be blocked.
 To unlock the VFO, long-press the frequency digits.

-To return to the Home page, press the M5 button on the M5Dial's orange ring.
+To return to the controller's Home page, press the M5 button on the M5Dial's orange ring.